Static and spherically symmetric wormholes in metric-affine theories of gravity: Introduction

-The paper is structured in three parts: first, we recall the properties of a static and spherically symmetric Morris \& Thorne-like WH (Sec. \ref{sec:ss_wormholes}); then we investigate the pure gravity WH conditions in $f(R)$, $f(T)$, and $f(Q)$ gravity theories (Sec. \ref{sec:conditions}); finally in Sec. \ref{sec:end}, we discuss the obtained results and draw the conclusions.
+The paper is structured in three parts: first, we recall the properties of a static and spherically symmetric Morris \& Thorne-like WH (Sec. \ref{sec:ss_wormholes}); then we investigate the traversability, together with other non-singularity conditions, in a pure gravity framework within $f(R)$, $f(T)$, and $f(Q)$ theories (Sec. \ref{sec:conditions}); finally in Sec. \ref{sec:end}, we discuss the obtained results, comment on the stability requirement, draw the conclusions, and outline future perspectives.